 Telehealth vs. Telemedicine: What is the difference?

 The American Telemedicine Association (ATA), among many organizations and individuals, considers the words “telehealth” and “telemedicine” synonymous.
-However, the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services note a distinction between these two terms.
+However, the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services notes a distinction between these two terms.

 HRSA considers telehealth to have a broader scope than telemedicine.
 While “telemedicine refers specifically to remote clinical services”, such as the transmission of radiologic images or a consultation between clinicians, "telehealth includes remote non-clinical services” such as provider training and continuing medical education, as well as “direct, electronic patient-to-provider interactions” through the use of devices “that collect and transmit health information to help monitor or manage chronic conditions”.